-Pawel Cibicki: Leeds United sign Swedish forward from Malmo
+Pawel Cibicki & Pierre Michel Lasogga: Leeds United sign forwards

 - From the section Football

-Leeds United have signed Sweden Under-21 international forward Pawel Cibicki on a four-year contract from Swedish club Malmo FF for an undisclosed fee.
+Leeds United have signed striker Pierre-Michel Lasogga on a season-long loan from Hamburg and Pawel Cibicki on a four-year contract from Swedish club Malmo FF for an undisclosed fee.

+Former Germany Under-21 international Lasogga, 25, has scored 30 goals in 107 games since joining Hamburg from Hertha Berlin on an initial loan in 2013.

-The 23-year-old scored 13 goals in 57 league appearances for Malmo.
+He scored 13 goals in 57 league appearances for Malmo.

-He had a loan spell at fellow Swedish top-flight club Jonkopings Sodra last term, scoring 10 times in 24 starts.
+The former Poland youth international had a loan spell at fellow Swedish top-flight club Jonkopings Sodra last season, scoring 10 times in 24 starts.

-He featured three times for Sweden in the Under-21 European Championships earlier this summer, including the 0-0 draw with England on 16 June.
+He featured three times for Sweden in the Under-21 European Championships earlier this summer, including the 0-0 draw with England.

 Find all the latest football transfers on our dedicated page.